mddeepu8/Adminasaselfservice/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe**

 Use this issue to create a general request for the Synergy project.

+Information required:

-Please describe the about the request and the reason for requesting the adminstartor permissions, so we can help you with your request.
+Please describe the about the request and the reason for requesting the adminstrator permissions, so that we can help you with your request.

 **To Reproduce**
 Steps to reproduce the behavior: